go-zoo/bone/README.md

 ## What is bone ?

 bone is a lightweight and lightning fast HTTP Multiplexer for Golang.
-It support URL variables and http method declaration.
+It support URL variables, http method declaration and custom NotFound handler.
 Also bone, always gonna be supported, and updated.

 ![alt tag](https://c2.staticflickr.com/2/1070/540747396_5542b42cca_z.jpg)